AdrienBlassiau/wingspan-stats/README.md

 This feature will evolve in the future !

-## Any suggestion, any issue ?
-You can send an email to *adblassiau@gmail.com* or create a new issue on github ;)

-I will do my best to help you !

-## TODO
-- add log for better debug and a debug mode to activate it
-- add more option on ini file (and more features, graph type, etc)
+## Q&A for programmer users

+### I want to work on this project, how can I do ?

+You can clone the repository of the project, which is located at this address :  https://github.com/AdrienBlassiau/wingspan-stats.

-## If you want to install the project locally on your machine
+#### If you want to install the project locally on your machine

 If you want to work on this project on your machine, your only need to install the python3 dependency.

 A. Install the python3 dependencies:
 ```